respeer-ai/linera-whitepaper/LineraWhitepaperEN.md

 Motivated by these observations, the Linera project was created to develop a new type of Web3 infrastructure based on three key principles:

-- (**i**) Build a secure infrastructure with predictable performance and responsiveness — by operating many chains in a single set of elastic validators;<br>
+- (**i**) Build a secure infrastructure with predictable performance and responsiveness — by operating many chains in a single set of elastic validators;
-- (**ii**) Enable a rich ecosystem of scalable Web3 applications — by working on a new execution layer to make multi-chain programming mainstream;<br>
+- (**ii**) Enable a rich ecosystem of scalable Web3 applications — by working on a new execution layer to make multi-chain programming mainstream;
 - (**iii**) Maximize decentralization — by ensuring that elastic validators are optimally incentivized and audited at scale by the community.

 ### 1.5 Overview of the project